KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-GeoTracking by asimhsidd](https://github.com/asimhsidd/MMM-GeoTracking)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Typo: Found 'Magic Mirror' in file `MMM-GeoTracking.js`: Replace it with `MagicMirror²`.

 ## [MMM-germanwordclock by alexBeuth](https://github.com/alexBeuth/MMM-germanwordclock)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-germanwordclock.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.

 ## [MMM-Gestures by thobach](https://github.com/thobach/MMM-Gestures)

-1. - I - No image found.
+1. Issue: No image found.
 2. Recommendation: Found 'uses: actions/checkout@v3' in file `codeql.yml`: Replace it with v4.
 3. Typo: Found 'Magic Mirror' in file `MagicMirror2.ino`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `MMM-Gestures.js`: Replace it with `MagicMirror²`.